-Some of them like the above example have links.
+Some of them, like the above example, have links.
 Before you click the link.
 Rest your mouse (but don’t click) on the link to see if the address matches the link that was typed in the message.
-I the example below it shows that the real web address is not the same as the one that was typed.
+The example below shows that the real web address is not the same as the one typed.

 Some of them also contain threats that are used as a tactic to scare you into opening your email to “protect” your account from further breaching.
-If the humble plea didn’t get your eyes then the threat will.
+If the humble plea didn’t convince you, then the threat will.